We tried to go vegan for January and this is what happened

 Laura: After an entire month of plant based eating (apart from day one and the night with the emergency pizza that we won't dwell on), I interestingly feel pretty good.

-I'm still awaiting my cholesterol tests but I've managed to lose an entire stone in weight, which is just over 6kg.
+My cholesterol levels have halved to a healthy number and I've managed to lose an entire stone in weight, which is just over 6kg.

 The biggest difference has been my energy levels.
 I feel like I have a bit of a veggie buzz and I don't experience those moments of crashing low energy which I used to feel - possibly due to my limited sugar intake.